dreamcat4/gse-switch-focus-mode/README.md

     const FFM_VARIANT='mouse';

-To change other options (like for example auto-raise behavior and similar) open `dconf-editor`  (install it if you need to) and navigate to the schema `org.gnome.desktop.wm.preferences` --- you will find all the other options there; this extension will touch only the `focus-mode` key and leave alone all the others parameters.
+To change other options (like for example auto-raise delay and similar) open `dconf-editor`  (install it if you need to) and navigate to the schema `org.gnome.desktop.wm.preferences` --- you will find all the other options there; this extension will touch only the `focus-mode` and `auto-raise` key and leave alone all the others parameters.

 ### Known issues